 - Bachelor’s degree in journalism, broadcasting or related field required.
 A minimum of three years journalism experience preferred.

 - Experience with hosting (preferably at an NPR station), newscasting, reporting, equipment operation, and digital editing; experience with platforms like Audacity, Audition, Pro Tools or similar programs is essential.

 - Excellent writing skills and a strong sense of NPR-style story construction.

-We are dedicated to
+We are dedicated to:

-1. Creating and presenting exceptional content for the communities we serve
+- Creating and presenting exceptional content for the communities we serve

-2. Continuing to grow our audience, strengthen community participation, collaboration, and engagement, commensurate with the growth and revitalization of our region.
+- Growing our audience, strengthen community participation, collaboration, and engagement, commensurate with the growth and revitalization of our region.

-4. Build the strongest team of journalists and storytellers in Indiana.
+- Building the strongest team of journalists and storytellers in Indiana.